-Chapter - Chapter 01 #54 Difficulty: Medium Section: 1.08 All this regulation-is it really necessary?
+Section: All this regulation-is it really necessary?
+Topic: Auditors and auditing of financial reports

 - 55. Arguments against the regulation of accounting information include: - A. Mandated disclosures are cheap to provide and by their nature will devalue the worth of the information being provided. - B. By making so many choices of accounting methods available under the standards, the efficiency with which the information is provided will be enhanced. - C. Companies will be motivated to disclose good news but not disclose bad news if they are not forced to make certain mandated disclosures (the 'lemons' argument). - D. Managers of the organisation are in the best place to determine what information should be produced to increase the confidence of external stakeholders.